anhnguyendepocen/SSDSBook/slack.md

 Slack uses a simplified ["flavor"](https://github.com/commonmark/CommonMark/wiki/Markdown-Flavors) of Markdown.
 All of the available Markdown syntax characters are included below.

 ### Styling Text
 Text can be styled using bold and italics To create bold text, wrap your text with a single pair of asterisks `*text*`.
 To create bold text, wrap your text with a single pair of underscores `_text_`.
-Strikethrough text can be created by wrapping your text with a single pair of tildes `~text~`.
+Strike through text can be created by wrapping your text with a single pair of tildes `~text~`.

 **Input:**
 <img src="images/slackMdStyleIn.png" width="95%" style="display: block; margin: auto;" />